11 Best Things To Do in Cancun, Mexico

 La Isla shopping center is an open-air shopping center that’s a great place to grab something to eat, shop for clothes, and watch people go by.

-A Day Trip to Isla Mujeres
+Day Trip to Isla Mujeres

 One of the best activities in Cancun is visiting Isla Mujeres.
 Isla Mujeres, or “The Island of Women,” is a translation of Ixchel, the Maya goddess of fertility.
 The ferry to this tiny island takes you only 20 minutes from Cancun.

-The stunning views of Isla Mujeres are possible because of its beautiful bays and rocky coastline.
-This is the best spot to see the sunrise in Cancun.
+This is the best spot in Cancun to see the sunrise.
 This quiet fishing village is a great place to take a break from Cancun’s crazy nightlife.
 Visiting Isla Mujeres ranks #1 for things to do near Cancun.

-Lastly, Isla Mujeres is known for its stunning resorts, rather than making a quick day trip with limited time.
+Lastly, Isla Mujeres is known for its lovely resorts, rather than making a quick day trip with limited time.
 I suggest you book a hotel for a night or two to get a feel for this island!

 I recommend the Xcaret ferry, which runs during the day and after 5:00 PM, allowing you more time to explore Isla Mujeres.